JetBrains/space-dotnet-sdk/README.md

 To retrieve nested properties, check [nested properties](#nested-properties).

-## SpaceDotNet.Client
+## JetBrains.Space.Client

-The `SpaceDotNet.Client` package provides necessary types to connect to and interact with the Space API.
+The `JetBrains.Space.Client` package provides necessary types to connect to and interact with the Space API.

 ### Authentication and Connection